 Mammals cause damage to a variety of property types each year.
-From FY 2010 through FY 2014, WS received reports of damages or threats of damage caused by mammals to aircraft, airport runways and taxiways, roads and bridges, railroads and trestles, residential and non-residential buildings, swimming pools, landfills, machinery, equipment, trees, shrubs, flowers, and turf.
+From FY 2012 through FY 2016, WS received reports of damages or threats of damage caused by mammals to aircraft, roads and bridges, railroads and trestles, residential and non-residential buildings, landfills, machinery, equipment, trees, shrubs, flowers, and turf.
 The most frequently reported damage type is the threat of aircraft striking mammals.
 The direct threat of aircraft strikes with mammals can cause substantial damage requiring costly repairs and aircraft downtime.
-Indirect threats to aircraft may result from large populations of small mammals such as rabbits, mice, and voles attracting larger mammalian and avian predators to the airfield and increasing the risk of a wildlife strike.
+Indirect threats to aircraft may result from large populations of small mammals such as rabbits, insectivores, mice, and voles attracting larger mammalian and avian predators to the airfield and increasing the risk of a wildlife strike.

-Burrowing activities of woodchuck and muskrat can severely damage levees, dikes, earthen dams, landfills, and other structures (FEMA 2005).
-Woodchuck burrows under roadbeds and embankments and could potentially weaken or cause the collapse of these structures.
+Burrowing activities of woodchucks and muskrats can severely damage levees, dikes, earthen dams, landfills, and other structures (FEMA 2005).
+Woodchucks burrowing under roadbeds and embankments could potentially weaken or cause the collapse of these structures.
 Woodchucks also cause damage by chewing underground utility cables, sometimes resulting in power outages.
 Additionally, woodchuck burrows may cause damage to property when tractors and other equipment drop into a burrow or roll over due to a burrow.

-Rooting by feral swine can cause damage to roadbeds, dikes and other earthen structures.
+Rooting by feral swine can cause damage to roadbeds, dikes, and other earthen structures.
 Feral swine have broken through livestock and game fences to consume animal feed and mineral supplements.
-In some areas, foraging swine have damaged landscaping, golf courses and other ornamental plantings.
+In some areas, foraging swine have damaged landscaping, golf courses, and other ornamental plantings.

-Need for Non-Damage Related Activities by WS Involving Mammals
+Need for Non-Damage Related Activities by WS Involving Mammals specimens to determine species distribution.

-Not all WS' activities related to mammals may involve traditional damage management or threats to human health or human safety.
-WS may be requested to assist with or conduct research and monitoring activities such as live-capturing mammals for marking or telemetry research or collecting road killed specimens to determine species distribution.
 WS' personnel may be involved in species population enhancement activities, such as live capturing mammals for reintroduction to historical habitat or habitat improvement.
 WS may also be requested to conduct or assist in rescuing and translocating mammals in dangerous situations or to euthanize severely injured or sick mammals that do not involve damage or threats to human health and safety.